getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 #### RewriteFrames
 _Import name: `Sentry.Integrations.RewriteFrames`_

-This integration allows you to apply transformation to each frame of the stack trace.
-In the simple scenario, it can be used to change name of the file frame originates from, or can be fed with iteratee function, to apply any arbitrary transformation.
+This integration allows you to apply a transformation to each frame of the stack trace.
+In the simple scenario, it can be used to change the name of the file the frame originates from, or can be fed with an iterated function, to apply any arbitrary transformation.

 Available options: